 A number of district heating installations that use natural gas are able to also utilize biomass.
 The contribution of district heating/cooling installations from RES is foreseen in order to reach the National targets for 2020 and toward that purpose, an attractive feed-in tariff is provided by L3851/2010.
 However, this contribution is estimated to be low and it will be almost exclusively in conjunction with CHP installations of biomass.
-In the medium term, such upgrade of an existing conventional district heating network (mainly for the ones using heat from lignite plants rather than natural gas) to a RES one, could be considered but no specific planning or pilot project has been announced.

 Nevertheless, the existing legislative framework and all fiscal initiatives favour the development of RES district heating and cooling applications.
 This includes solar and shallow geothermal applications to be utilized mostly for unit building applications while biomass and medium enthalpy geothermal plants will likely cover some district heating applications.